 2. The Path Towards Your Business Goals = IT Strategy

 There’s a lot about IT management that involves standardization and the application of best practices, but that doesn’t mean that managed IT services are delivered like an assembly line.
 Each organization is at a different level of IT maturity and has different needs.
-That’s where strategy comes in.
+That’s where IT strategy comes in.

 The ability to plan out IT improvements gives you the ability to budget too.
 Keep in mind that when you first get started, there may be some investments that you need to make upfront that are imperative to the stability and security of your IT network.